SCGC Mentorship Program (MP)

 Can it lead to a job?

-Yes, in many instances there have been part-time and full-time work opportunities which continued between Mentee and Mentor long after the program term had finished. (sometimes years!)
+Yes, in some instances there have been part-time and full-time work opportunities which continued between Mentee and Mentor long after the program term had finished. (sometimes years!)
 The MP is there to foster a relationship as well as a learning experience, and we gladly advocate for participants to work together after the program ends, without further involvement from the SCGC.

 When does the program start?

-Each September, there is an official Call for Entries to both Mentees and Mentors in the SCGC membership.
+Each September/October, there is an official Call for Entries to both Mentees and Mentors in the SCGC membership.
 Specific terms commence after assessment and selection of candidates, usually between October and the following May 31st.

 Who decides the candidates?